Artist Manifesto Story

 Twenty five years later I came out of the labyrinth.
 I know I am lucky.
 Many don't make it back.
 The spirit of art is no longer separate for me but an utterly embodied spirit within.
 What I realise is that this is how I started out.
 This is the child I was and still am.
 Except now I know how to hold her.

-The Visionary Manifesto of Art is defined by a personal journey.
+The Artist Manifesto is defined by a personal journey.
 It can only be accessed form within.
 Art is what is produced when we go out there and then return.
 For some it is a short journey, out and in.
 For others it is a long journey over mountain ranges at the tops of which we might manage to leave a book or an art piece we have brought through.
 Art is a product of the journey to restore wholeness and the spirit of art is the wise voice that only knows truth.
 Artists are guided by this all the time.
 Children are.
 We all are.
 It's that vital spark.
 It's the muse.
 It's the being in the flow and its the being open.

 Art isn't owned by kings. queens or patrons.
 Art isn't owned by the one who hangs a painting in their home.
 Art is a movement that echoes the brutal turnings and blissful connecting that the earth and nature is in the throes of all of the time.